biscuit-js/biscuit-store/README.md

 The rules of assistance can be found [here](./CONTRIBUTING.md).

 ### Donate
+Any financial help will help the biscuit to become better.

 <a href="https://www.buymeacoffee.com/biscuitstore" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width=220px alt="Buy Me A Coffee" ></a>

 ### Inspiration